 In a homeschool setting, you want to create some accountability in the form of homeschool records.
 The question is: How to keep homeschool records?
 Keeping good records is essential to documenting your child’s success.
 Besides, it is the law in most states to keep detailed records of your child’s educational journey.
 But keeping detailed homeschool records is often easier said than done.
 Many homeschool parents feel overwhelmed by what to document, what to skip, and what to keep.
-If you are choosing to homeschool your children for the first time, we are here to help breakdown exactly how you can keep homeschool records with ease.
+If you choose to homeschool your children for the first time, we are here to help breakdown exactly how you can keep homeschool records with ease.

 How To Keep Homeschool Records

 Keeping good homeschool records often boils down to the organization.
 A good organization at the beginning sets an excellent precedent for the entire school year.
 Generally, homeschool record-keeping breaks down into five key areas: documenting subjects, noting attendance, lesson plans, portfolio of work, and progress reports.
 A digital teacher planner can be a great tool to help you keep records.

 1. Documenting Subjects

 One of the first aspects of keeping homeschool records is breaking everything down by subject.
 Generally, the primary subjects are reading, writing, math, science, and social studies.
 Of course, that varies based on the age of your child.
 You can also add on any other subjects you want, such as art, music, language, or even bible study.
 Create a binder dedicated to each subject.
 This is where you’ll store all of your homeschool curricula for every subject.
 Don’t feel the need to document every subject each day.
 Just make sure you touch on all of them to create a well-rounded homeschool experience.
 Keep your curriculum binders as the first part of your homeschool records.

 2. Noting Attendance